Bluesheep33/Bluesheep33/README.md

 ## 🚀 About Me
 I study at the TU of Delft

-Currently interested in server hosting, full-stack software development and localized ai
+Currently interested in server hosting and discord bots